 eSIMs for US Travel: Stay Connected Without Roaming Fees

-Works on: iPhone XS+, Google Pixel 3+, Samsung Galaxy S20+ and newer
+πŸ“± Works On iPhone XS+, Pixel 3+, Galaxy S20+

-Also called: Virtual SIM card, digital SIM card, e-SIM card, or embedded SIM.
-All refer to the same technology—a SIM card built into your phone that activates digitally.
+Also called: Virtual SIM card, digital SIM card, e-SIM card, embedded SIMβ€”all the same technology

 International roaming charges are absurd.
 Your carrier wants $10-15 per day just to use your phone abroad.
 A week in New York?
 That’s $70-105 in roaming fees on top of your regular phone bill.
 Two weeks exploring California? $140-210.
 The math doesn’t work.